 We cannot even begin to contemplate engaging with our youths without knowing their back-stories because without the need to know is the need to not care, without the ability to care, we’re in danger of stereotyping in the same way some aspects of the media have been accused of.
-In fact, we cannot begin to engage not just with the youths but also with places or with others without knowing the story and by not knowing and instead making assumptions, denies people of their dignity and only succeeds in revealing how much separates us than actually unites us and it can also rob people of the ability to acknowledge humanity in what should be equal measures.
+If we’re unable to engage with the youths and places, we are left with assumptions which denies people of their dignity and only succeeds in revealing how much separates us than actually unites us and it can also rob people of the ability to acknowledge humanity in what should be equal measures.
 Marcus Mosiah Garvey once said, “A people without the knowledge of their past history, origin and culture is like a tree without roots.”

-Accepted also is the fact that in the wrong hands, stories have the ability to undermine, malign, dispossess and disempower with one fail swoop of the tongue or a stroke of the pen depending on the weapon of choice but by the same token, stories can create growth, give empowerment and humanise.
+In the wrong hands, stories have the ability to undermine, malign, dispossess and disempower with one fail swoop of the tongue or a stroke of the pen depending on the weapon of choice but by the same token, stories can create growth, give empowerment and humanise.
 As much as stories can break people’s dignities, they can also replace, repair, realign and restore that broken dignity.

 “The school-to-prison pipeline is an epidemic that is plaguing schools across the nation.
-Far too often, students are kept in isolation, given fix term exclusions or permanently excluded this can even go as far as a child being arrested for minor offences that leave visits to the headteacher’s office a thing of the past.
+Far too often, students are kept in isolation, given fix term exclusions or permanently excluded.
+This can even go as far as a child being arrested for minor offences that leave visits to the headteacher’s office a thing of the past.
 Statistics reflect that these policies disproportionately target students of colour and those with a history of abuse, neglect, poverty or learning disabilities.”
 (Cheryl Phoenix, The Black Child Agenda).

-London’s knife epidemic is showing no signs of ending anytime soon, with the capital reeling from fatal knife attacks since the early hours of 2019.
+London’s knife epidemic is showing no signs of ending anytime soon, with the capital reeling from fatal knife attacks since the early hours of 2020.

 Figures also show 25% of victims were black – the highest proportion since data was first collected in 1997.
 The rise in these deaths seen in recent years has been most pronounced in male victims and those in younger age groups and in part, reflects the increase in serious violence in London and other cities where young adults have been disproportionately affected.